TestingDocs.com

 # Docker commands

-We can use the sudo command to elevate the permissions of the user.
-It’s not just for running docker commands.
-It’s about running any commands that need elevated permissions.
+We can use the sudo command to elevate the user’s permissions.
+This is not just for running docker commands; it’s for running any commands that need elevated permissions.

 For example to list the Docker images on the local repository.